imcgonigle/Capstone-Project-Inventory-Application/README.md

 # Inventory-Application (Capstone)
-A web application that allows users to easily manage inventories on either a computer or from their phones.
+A responsive web application that allows users to easily manage inventories on either a computer or from their phones.

 ## Features
 Users can create collections and upload items to their collections.s